 Booksmart

-If there’s one comedy that I would recommend to see this year it’s Booksmart.
-Booksmart is one of those end of high school have to have one big night before college stories.
+If there’s one comedy that I would recommend to see this year, it’s Booksmart.
+Booksmart is one of those end-of-high school have-to-have-one-big-night-before-college stories.
 You have seen them plenty of times, but this one is by far the best.
-It’s humor is smarter, the situations are funny yet realistic, and the messages feel more in tune with today’s sensibilities.
+Its humor is smarter, the situations are funny yet realistic, and the messages feel more in tune with today’s sensibilities.
 The cast, crew, writers, and director Olivia Wilde knocked this one out of the park.

 Us

-Us is another original horror concept from Jordan Peele and it’s amazing.
+Us is another original horror concept from Jordan Peele, and it’s amazing.
 He carefully blends horror, with science fiction, and splashes of comedy to give us an experience that you haven’t seen before.
 It’s also a blast to watch as every actor plays two roles of the same character.
 That alone is something that begs to be watched, but the fact that the performances are wrapped around such an entertaining story only adds to the reason that this is one of the best movies of the year.

 Avengers: Endgame